Property investing and stock market investing are more similar than most people realise.

 If you really did want to influence the company that you own then there are a few places that you could look to for more information, for example:

-- ShareSoc – The UK Individual Shareholders Society, which actively campaign for shareholder activism and rights, and has a new campaign for shareholder rights being launched in October, with FT writers John Lee and John Kay speaking.
+- ShareSoc – The UK Individual Shareholders Society, which actively campaigns for shareholder activism and rights, has a new campaign for shareholder rights being launched in October, with FT writers John Lee and John Kay speaking.

 - ShareAction – The Movement for Responsible Investment, to whom you can lend your votes in an attempt to influence companies directly.